-Gladys Lin is an independent art advisor and project initiator working across international contemporary art and Asian modern and contemporary art.
+Gladys Lin is an independent art advisor and project initiator, working with artists, collectors, and institutions to develop long-term projects across Asian and international contemporary art.

-Her practice has developed through sustained engagement with artists, collectors, galleries, and institutions across Asia, Europe, and the United States.
-Since 2007, she has been involved in introducing and positioning international artistic practices within Asian collecting and institutional contexts, often working over extended periods with artists whose practices are complex and long-term in nature.
+Her practice is grounded in long-term collaboration with artists, collectors, galleries, and institutions across Asia, Europe, and the United States.
+Since 2007, she has worked to position international artistic practices within Asian institutional and collecting contexts, prioritising sustained engagement, research, and contextual alignment over short-term visibility.

 Gladys has worked within a range of gallery and institutional environments shaped by different cultural and structural conditions.
 These experiences have informed an approach grounded in context, discretion, and long-term alignment, rather than visibility, speed, or market momentum.